GoogleCloudPlatform/terraform-google-secured-data-warehouse-onprem-ingest/examples/standalone/README.md

   - DNS Administrator: `roles/dns.admin`

 **Note:** The billing account used to create the projects may not be under the same organization where the resources are created.
-In this case, granting the role **Billing Account User** to the service account in the organization will have no effect.
+In this case, granting the role **Billing Account User** in the organization will have no effect.
 As an alternative to granting the service account the `Billing Account User` role in organization, it is possible to grant it [directly in the billing account](https://cloud.google.com/billing/docs/how-to/billing-access#update-cloud-billing-permissions).